icopy-site/awesome-cn/docs/awesome/awesome-datascience.md

 - [Applied AI Blogs](https://www.appliedaicourse.com/blog/) - In-depth articles on AI, machine learning, and data science concepts with practical applications.
 - [Scaler Blogs](https://www.scaler.com/blog/) - Educational content on software development, AI, and career growth in tech.
 - [Mlu github](https://mlu-explain.github.io/) - Mlu is developed amazon to help people in ml space you can learn everything from basics here with live diagrams
+- [Jan Oliver Rüdiger](https://notesjor.de/) - ML, DL and Data Science - with a focus on text-/data-mining

 ### Presentations
 **[`^        back to top        ^`](#awesome-data-science)**